Site Search:

 Who can be a "caregiver"?

-A caregiver is any adult that your child is living with.
+A caregiver can be any adult your child lives with.
 The adult does not not need to be a relative.

 How can I learn more about this form?